-Kolkata, capital of Indian state West Bengal is heart of Eastern India.
-It was also capital of India during British colonial era.
+Kolkata, capital of Indian state West Bengal is the heart of Eastern India.
+It was also the capital of India during the British colonial era.
 This city is known for its culture, music, literature, food and people.
-This hundreds of years old city is also famous for it’s delicious street food.
+This hundred of years old city, Kolkata is also famous for its delicious street food.
 You may be surprised once you walk through a busy city road.
-You can see various mouth watering food stalls across the city.
-Kolkata street food are very less costly as compare to any other metropolitan city in India.
+You can see various roadside stalls of mouth watering food across the city.
+Kolkata street foods are very less costly as compare to any other metropolitan city in India.

 Best Kolkata Street Food